tangobreath/tangobreath.github.io/mission.md

 ## I am dedicated to providing individual and group exploration and practice of Argentine tango technique through body- and breath-conscious movement.

 <div>
-  My mission is to create an environment that will nurture and support my students by helping them find awareness and self-knowledge in order to deeply understand Argentine tango movement.
+  My mission is to create an environment that will nurture and support my students by helping them find awareness and self-knowledge in order to deeply understand Argentine tango movement and the mindfulness that goes with it.
 </div>